HEBOS/SportsReplay/docs/COMMON.md

 `sudo su`

+Create The Public Key

+`ssh-keygen -o`

+    Make sure to press ENTER 3 times.
+    Do not provide any passphrase, otherwise you won't be getting passwordless login.

-#### Remote Computer - Copying the Public Key
+#### Remote Computer - Copying The Public Key
 `ssh-copy-id -i ~/.ssh/id_rsa.pub root@78.46.214.162`

     You will need to provide root password for VPS.

-If there is no key, run the following command, and after that repeat the previous step

-`ssh-keygen -o`

-    Make sure not to provide any passphrase, otherwise you won't be getting passwordless login.

 #### Install autossh
 `sudo apt install autossh`